Free Member Perks: ETF & Strategy Guides • Tools & Monitors • Weekend Reading — Sign up for FREE

 Cash is held with Reputable Banks, including Citibank.

 SAXO has a good reputation, as one of the most sophisticated brokers.
-However, the track record is not perfect, as it did have a few regulatory fines in the past, including in 2023 due to lack of certain measures and procedures.
+However, the track record is not perfect, as it did have a few regulatory fines in the past, including due to lack of certain measures and procedures.

 BelgiumNoneOptional0.50%